SuperOfficeDocs/superoffice-docs/docs/developer-portal/app-store/update-company-profile.md

 ---
-title: Update company profile
+title: Update partner profile
-uid: dp-update-company-profile
+uid: dp-update-partner-profile
-description: How to update your company profile in the SuperOffice Developer Portal.
+description: How to update your partner profile in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 04.27.2022
 keywords: Developer Portal, profile